-If you believe that one or more third parties were negligent in causing a bicycle courier accident which resulted in your injuries, you have every right to pursue compensation.
-You should therefore approach a personal injury solicitor with any evidence, timeline of events and medical records.
-In some cases a solicitor may require an additional medical examination by a specialist to ascertain the severity of any injuries received.
-Upon reviewing your case they will likely offer you a no-win no-fee arrangement in the event that they believe you have a decent chance of success.
+If you believe that one or more third parties were negligent in causing a bicycle courier accident that resulted in your injuries, you have every right to pursue compensation.
+You should therefore approach a personal injury solicitor with any evidence, a timeline of events and medical records.
+In some cases, a solicitor may require an additional medical examination by a specialist to ascertain the severity of any injuries received.
+Upon reviewing your case they will likely offer you a no-win-no-fee arrangement in the event that they believe you have a decent chance of success.

 Lodging the claim